neondatabase/website/content/docs/guides/logical-replication-basics.md

 isDraft: true
 ---

 Logical replication is one of those most useful features in Postgres.
-Do you need to move your to a specialized business analytics platform?
-Want to set up am ETL pipeline from your Postgres database to a data warehouse?
-Want to stream data to change data capture (CDC) ecosystem or an external instance of Postgres?
+Do you need to move your data to a specialized business analytics platform?
+Want to set up an ETL pipeline from your Postgres database to a data warehouse?
+Want to stream data to a change data capture (CDC) ecosystem or an external Postgres database?
 You can do all of these things and more with logical replication.

-With logical replication, you can copy some or all of your data to a different location and continue sending updates from your source in real-time, allowing you to maintain up-to-date copies of your data in different locations.
+With logical replication, you can copy some or all of your data to a different location and continue sending updates from your source database in real-time, allowing you to maintain up-to-date copies of your data in different locations.

 Postgres logical replication architecture is very simple.
-It use a _publisher and subscriber_ model for data replication, which you can read about in the [PostgreSQL documentation](https://www.postgresql.org/docs/current/logical-replication.html).
-The primary data source, your Neon database in this case, is the _publisher_.
-The database or platform receiving the data is the _subscriber_.
-On the initial connection from a subscriber, all of the data is copied from the publisher to the subscriber.
+It uses a _publisher and subscriber_ model for data replication, which you can read about in the [PostgreSQL documentation](https://www.postgresql.org/docs/current/logical-replication.html).
+The primary data source is the _publisher_, and the database or platform receiving the data is the _subscriber_.
+On the initial connection from a subscriber, all the data is copied from the publisher to the subscriber.
 After the initial copy operation, any changes made on the publisher are sent to the subscriber.

 ![Logical replication publisher subscriber archtitecture](/docs/guides/logical_replication_model.png)